News from FBC

 Contact Lori Zettell at lzettell2@gmail.com for more info.

-Our high school summer mission trip will be this July 19-25th.
-We have a group of 33 high school students and 6 adults who will be spending the week serving, though the location is now changing.
-No matter where they are, though, they’ll be caring for those who are impoverished or in need of help, interacting with people of all ages, from kids to the elderly, ultimately with the goal of sharing the love of Jesus with each person they encounter.
+Our high school summer mission trip this year will take place from July 20th through the 26th in Kansas City, MO!
+We have a group of 33 high school students and 6 adults who will be spending the week serving, caring for those who are impoverished or in need of help, and interacting with people of all ages, from kids to the elderly, ultimately with the goal of sharing the love of Jesus with each person they encounter.

 Curious to learn more about how you can help support this mission team?
 Contact Student Pastor Isaac Clemens (isaacclemens@familybible.church) with any questions.